-A Popular French Fish Dish For Special Occasions
+A Popular French Fish Stew For Special Occasions

 When first starting out in Paris in 1992, I remember being bowled over by this dish cooked by Antoine’s friends.
 It's a regional speciality of Brittany: a chic yet simple French Monkfish stew, Lotte à l’Armoricaine is cooked in white wine, garlic, onions and tomatoes with that extra French touch of being flambéed with Cognac.

 It was the first time we were served fish for the main course at a French dinner and boy, did it leave a delicious mark on me.
 The fish was firm and tasty and somehow the fish hadn't disintegrated into the sauce.
 It was so good, that I eventually managed to persuade them to tell me the recipe and, over the years, I've made it in this way.
 I add more garlic and a hint of Cayenne pepper to give it that intriguing and subtle kick.

 I often read in French cookbooks that the best way to serve monkfish is either roasted or grilled.
 However, served as this popular classic French monkfish stew, you’ll discover just how a simple fish dish can be taken to another level.

 Lotte à L'Américaine or Lotte à L'Armoricaine?

 Later, I discovered this monkfish dish on some Parisian restaurant menus as Lotte à l’Américaine.
 Had they made a mistake?
 No. In our French gourmet dictionary, Larousse Gastronomique, it has another French name for this dish: Lotte à L'Américaine.